 I was so blessed to spend the last week of April, 2017, at the Revelation Wellness Instructor Retreat, in beautiful Williams, Arizona.
-The retreat and lessons learned along the way, were life-changing and life-giving, in so many ways, and have me well on my way to a freedom that I never thought was possible.
+The retreat and lessons learned along the way, were life-changing and life-giving, in so many ways, and have me well on my way to a freedom I never thought possible.
 Freedom(n); the state of not being imprisoned or enslaved.

 I continued to dance through elementary school, was selected for the junior high dance company two years in a row, and even served as dance company president in 9th grade.

 When I got to high school, I saw the drill team perform and was smitten.
 I knew I MUST make the team.
 There was nothing more I wanted.
 I practiced for two years, didn’t make it my junior year, but finally made the team for my senior year.
 I was over-the-moon with joy!

 Dance was my life!
 But from my life’s greatest passion and joy, has also come my life’s biggest struggle.

 One day during a summer practice we were called, one at a time, into our advisor’s office for ‘weigh-ins’.
 I initially didn’t think much about it until I stepped on the scale and was horrified at the number staring back at me.
 145 pounds.
 As our advisor recorded the number, I side-glanced at the paper and almost gasped as I read the weights of the others; 101, 123, 111…..it’s the first time I ever thought “I’m fat”.
 I didn’t have the knowledge, as a 16-year-old, to reason that I was also at least six inches taller than those girls.
 I got off the scale and was randomly told to lose ten pounds, and excused from the office.

 No direction was given, no information on nutrition, just “lose 10 pounds”.
 I probably didn’t even tell my parents the weigh-in happened, I just set about to lose the 10 pounds.
 I did not want to be benched for being too fat.
 I couldn’t live without my dancing.